qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   option |checkbox| :guilabel:`Delete cascade` may be activated if you want to automatically delete join features.

-Moreover, an option is available to synchronize join fields on the fly, according to the :guilabel:`Target field`.
+Moreover, the |checkbox| :guilabel:`Dynamic form` option helps to synchronize join fields on the fly, according to the :guilabel:`Target field`.
 This way, constraints for join fields are also correctly updated.
-The aforesaid option is
-|checkbox| :guilabel:`Dynamic form`.
-Note that it's deactivated by default
-because it may be very time consuming if you have a lot of features or a myriad of joins.
+Note that it's deactivated by default because it may be very time consuming if you have a lot of features or a myriad of joins.

+Otherwise, the |checkbox| :guilabel:`Cache join layer in virtual memory` option allows to cache values in memory (without geometries) from the joined layer in order to speed up lookups.

 ..
 FIXME: are table joins also possible with MSSQL and ORACLE tables?